• Home

 We Honor these Polish women that became prominent in the world

-Photo credit and links - Wikipedia in no particular order
+Photo credit and links - Wikipedia

 The first woman to win a Nobel prize and the only person to win in multiple sciences.
 She won 2 Nobel Prizes, one in physics and one in chemistry.
 She was the first scientist who conducted pioneering research on radioactivity, and she discovered the elements radium and polonium (named after her beloved home country).